Battle of Oriskany: Loyalists

-Indians
+Iroquois

 Brant and Seneca chief Sayenqueraghta proposed the next day to continue the fighting by pursuing the Patriots downriver toward German Flatts, New York, but St. Leger turned them down.
 This battle marked the beginning of a war among the tribes in the Iroquois Confederacy, as it was the first time that they had fought against one other.
 The Mohawks, Senecas, Cayugas, and Onondagas were allied with the British, as were some Oneidas, and the Iroquois in St. Leger's camp met in council and decided to send the Patriot-allied Oneidas a bloody hatchet.
 Brant's Mohawks raided and burned the Oneida settlement of Oriska later in the siege.
 In retaliation, the Oneidas plundered the Mohawk strongholds of Tiononderoge and Canajoharie.
 They later raided the Fort Hunter Mohawks, prompting most of the remaining Mohawks in central New York to flee to Quebec.

-Brant's Indians were said to have tortured and even eaten some of their prisoners. but some modern historians debate this.
+A number of Patriots were taken prisoner by Indigenous warriors during the battle.
+While many of these captives were turned over to the British, some were tortured and killed.
+In his account of the battle, Patriot prisoner Dr. Moses Younglove accused the British and Loyalists of aiding and abetting the murders, and claimed "the savages" ate two of the prisoners.
+Canadian historian Gavin Watt, however, has described Younglove's account as "highly coloured" and "extremely suspect."

 Assessment

 The battle was one of the bloodiest of the war, based on the percentage of casualties suffered.
-About half of Herkimer's force were killed or wounded, as were about 15-percent of the British force.
-St. Leger claimed the battle as a victory, as he had stopped the American relief column, but the Americans maintained control of the battlefield after the withdrawal of the opposing Indians.
+About half of Herkimer's force were killed or wounded, as were about 15 percent of the Loyalist force.
+The battle may be considered a success for St. Leger because he stopped the Patriot relief column.
+However, the remnants of the Patriot force remained present on the battlefield after the withdrawal of the Loyalist force when news spread of the sortie against the indigenous camps.
+News of the sortie may have averted the complete destruction of Herkimer's force.

-The British success was tempered by the discontentment of the Indians after the battle.
-When they joined the expedition, they expected that the British forces would do most of the fighting, but they were the dominant fighters in this action, and some suffered the loss of their personal belongings taken during the American sortie from the fort.
+The British success was tempered by discontent of their indigenous allies after the battle.
+When they joined the expedition, they expected British forces would do most of the fighting.
+However, they were the dominant fighters in this action, and some suffered the loss of their personal belongings taken during the Patriot sortie from the fort.
 This blow to their morale contributed to the eventual failure of St. Leger's expedition.